SPEAKER APPLICATIONS NOW OPEN

 We are specifically looking for new and interesting content as follows:

-- Our main stage is focused on introducing new companies, technologies and business models, followed on Day 2 by telcos sharing their innovation priorities and programs with the innovators, venture capitalists and entrepreneurs.
+- Speakers are focused on introducing new companies, technologies and business models, and on telcos sharing their innovation priorities and programs with the innovators, venture capitalists and entrepreneurs.

-- There are also 20 rapid fire startup pitches – 10 focused on startups raising money and 10 for later stage companies who are looking for trial and deployment opportunities with the carriers.
+- There are also rapid fire startup pitches for later stage companies who are looking for trial and deployment opportunities with the carriers.
 Those companies will be chosen separate and at a later date through the SPIF speaker selection process on the Telecom Council website.